-In 2016 Historic Moravian Bethlehem was named to the US tentative list for UNESCO World Heritage Site Designation.
+In 2022 Historic Moravian Bethlehem was named the US nominee for World Heritage Designation

 All this iconic history is right outside our front doors and surrounds the hotel.
 We have self guided tour information at our front desk and can arrange for tour guided walking tours of the Historic District as well as the Former Bethlehem Steel Plant with its SteelStacks campus.
 For more information on Historic Bethlehem Museums & Sites, visit historicbethlehem.org

 For the Heritage traveler looking to learn more about the history, Historic Bethlehem, World Heritage Designation and things to do in the area, visit visithistoricbethlehem.com or view the Interactive Map below.

 Historic Bethlehem Museums & Sites maintains 20 historic buildings and sites in Bethlehem.

 1810 Goundie House and Visitor Center which is housed in the 1830s Schropp Shop are both located within steps of the hotel on Main Street